 Although the castle is located about 25km from where most of the students live, they indicated in advance they had no strong connection with it.
 However, debates about heritage in the present can help students understand why other people attribute meaning to certain aspects of the past.
 Therefore, the students were introduced to comments on social media that citizens of Ghent made regarding the plans to adapt the castle.
 These remarks were quite fierce, thus making the students aware that, for other people, the building is more than just a meaningless remnant of the past.

 Besides the assignment considering this historical dimension, the situation in the present was investigated.
 The students were provided with recent news articles from which different perspectives on the renovation could be filtered.
-The Articles were read – with arguments for and against – and the different opposing voices, such as architects, civil movements, the City Council or historians, are placed on a continuum.
-Subsequently, they made a one minute video (pitch) explaining their opinion individually.
+The articles were read – with arguments for and against – and the different opposing voices, such as architects, civil movements, the City Council or historians, are placed on a continuum.
+Subsequently, students made a one minute video (pitch) explaining their opinion individually.
 Finally, the students also placed themselves in these debates to see the different opinions that they and their classmates have.